 Faith & Flower

-Pumpkin Panna Cotta topped with lemon granita, red peppers, pumpkin seeds and mint
+Pumpkin Panna Cotta topped with a lemon granita, red peppers, pumpkin seeds, and mint

 McConnell’s Fine Ice Cream

 Rustic bread topped with ricotta cheese, honey and walnuts